 The regulatory approval process for novel product candidates such as ours can be more expensive and take longer than for other, better known or more extensively studied product candidates.
-As of the date of this Amendment, Spark Therapeutics' Luxturna, has received marketing approval by both the FDA and the EMA, and GlaxoSmithKline ple's Strimvelis is the only other gene therapy products currently approved by the EMA, which makes it difficult to determine how long it will take or how much it will cost to obtain regulatory approvals for our product candidates in either the United States or the European Union or how long it will take to commercialize our product candidates.
+The limited number of gene therapy products approved by regulatory authorities as of the date of the Universal Registration Document makes it difficult to determine how long it will take or how much it will cost to obtain regulatory approvals for our product candidates in either the United States or the European Union or how long it will take to commercialize our product candidates.